 Brandt Deceives his Employers and Leaves Sweden

 In 1721 Brandt was awarded a travel grant by the Bureau of Mines.
-He had told them he was going to carry out research on mines in other European countries.
+He told them he was going to carry out research on mines in other European countries.

 Instead he used his grant plus an allowance from his father to enroll at the highly prestigious University of Leiden in the Netherlands to study chemistry and physics.
 There he attended chemistry classes given by the famous Dutch physician Herman Boerhaave, who taught a thoroughly practical, non-mystical chemistry that Robert Boyle would have approved of and Georg Brandt admired.